Best Nurse Practitioner Programs in Idaho – 2021

 and Graduate Certificate

 Do you like spending time with the elderly?
-If you find your calling in taking care of their special needs, Boise State University can help you reach this goal by training you in the advanced care of the geriatric population through its MSN and graduate certificate programs.
-Besides, as an NP in Idaho, you will enjoy rewarding and well-paying employment options across various acute & primary care facilities.
+If you find your calling in taking care of their special needs, One of the leading nurse practitioner schools in Idaho, Boise State University can help you reach this goal by training you in the advanced care of the geriatric population through its MSN and graduate certificate programs.
+Besides, as a nurse practitioner in Idaho, you will enjoy rewarding and well-paying employment options across various acute & primary care facilities.

 As a nurse practitioner student here, you will be prepared to provide holistic nursing care to a diverse patient population.
 Its dedicated faculty, comprising of experienced educators strive towards student success, ensuring each NP graduate is equipped with the clinical expertise to offer advanced care in any type of clinical setting, including community health centers, private clinic, long term health facilities, hospice centers, surgical units, and emergency departments.

 As a graduate of this college, you will demonstrate enhanced critical thinking and communication skills.
-Furthermore, out of all the Idaho NP schools, Boise State stands out for its MSN program’s affordable tuition cost and impressive certification exam pass rates.
+Furthermore, out of all the Idaho nurse practitioner schools, Boise State stands out for its MSN program’s affordable tuition cost and impressive certification exam pass rates.

 Adult-Gerontology Nurse Practitioner